AkashWorld/CUDA-Experiments/problem_2/Readme.md

 ## Running the tests

 Build the project as specified in the **Installing** section.
-Run the following command at the root build directory:
+Run the following command at the root **build** directory:
 ```
 make test
 ```
-To run the tests directly, run the following:
+To run the tests directly, run the following in the root **build** directory:
 ```
 ./catch_test
 ```